twostraws/Unwrap/CONTRIBUTING.md

 ## Tools

-Unwrap was built using Xcode 9.3 and Swift 4.1.
-I know that some of you will immediately try and run it using Xcode 10/Swift 4.2, but please hold back if you can – I used 4.1 in case I’m able to release before 4.2 is generally available, and will upgrade to 4.2 as soon as it’s released.
+Unwrap was built using Xcode 10.2 and Swift 5.0.

-You will also need to install SwiftLint so you can check all its tests pass when you make a change, and optionally also CocoaPods if you need to re-install the pods for some reason.
+The project uses SwiftLint, so please check all its tests pass when you make a change.
+You may need to install CocoaPods if you need to re-install the pods for some reason.
 Broadly speaking it’s preferable that you don’t upgrade pod versions just for fun – if there’s some particular feature or improvement that’s worthwhile let’s talk it over first.

 Unwrap uses a *lot* of JSON – you should bookmark something like <https://jsonformatter.org> so you can check your JSON is correct easily.
 Annoyingly, JSON does not allow real line breaks in strings (they are encoded as `\n`), or comments.
 So, be prepared to read some fairly long strings in JSON!